AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/construct/sapphire-sentinel-cm.md

 "languages": "understands Common but can't speak" "cr": "10"
 "traits":
   - "desc": "The golem is immune to any spell or effect that would alter its form."
     "name": "Immutable Form"
   - "desc": "The golem has advantage on saving throws against spells and other magical\
       \ effects."
     "name": "Magic Resistance"
   - "desc": "The golem's weapon attacks are magical."
     "name": "Magic Weapons"
 "actions":
   - "desc": "The golem makes two slam attacks."
     "name": "Multiattack"
   - "desc": "Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 19 (3d8\
+Hit: 19\
-    \ + 6) bludgeoning damage."
+      \ (3d8 + 6) bludgeoning damage."
     "name": "Slam"
-- "desc": "The golem targets one or more creatures it can see within 10 feet of it.\
+  - "desc": "The golem targets one or more creatures it can see within 10 feet of\
-    \ Each target must make a DC 17 Wisdom saving throw against this magic.
-On a failed\
+      \ it.
+Each target must make a DC 17 Wisdom saving throw against this magic.\
-    \ save, a target can't use reactions, its speed is halved, and it can't make more\
+      \ On a failed save, a target can't use reactions, its speed is halved, and it\
-    \ than one attack on its turn.
-In addition, the target can take either an action\
+      \ can't make more than one attack on its turn.
+In addition, the target can take\
-    \ or a bonus action on its turn, not both.
-These effects last for 1 minute.
-A\
+      \ either an action or a bonus action on its turn, not both.
+These effects last\
-    \ target can repeat the saving throw at the end of each of its turns, ending the\
+      \ for 1 minute.
+A target can repeat the saving throw at the end of each of its\
-    \ effect on itself on a success."
+      \ turns, ending the effect on itself on a success."
     "name": "Slow (Recharge 5-6)"
   - "desc": "The sapphire has 3 charges.
 As an action, the golem can expend 1 charge\
-    \ to cast [dispel magic](/3-Mechanics/CLI/spells/dispel-magic-xphb.md) (as a 9th-level\
+      \ to cast [dispel magic](/3-Mechanics/CLI/spells/dispel-magic-xphb.md) (as a\
-    \ spell) from the sapphire using Constitution as its spellcasting ability.
-The\
+      \ 9th-level spell) from the sapphire using Constitution as its spellcasting\
-    \ sapphire ceases to glow if all its charges are expended, but it regains 1d3\
+      \ ability.
+The sapphire ceases to glow if all its charges are expended, but\
-    \ expended charges daily at dawn and glows again once it has 1 or more charges."
+      \ it regains d3 expended charges daily at dawn and glows again once it has 1\
+      \ or more charges."
     "name": "Sapphire"
 "source":
   - "CM"
 "image": "/3-Mechanics/CLI/bestiary/construct/token/sapphire-sentinel-cm.webp"
 ```
 ^statblock